Red ATB: Background

-It was in April 1984 that the state media monopoly was broken by the opening two channels in the city of Santa Cruz de la Sierra: Universal Richards channel 5 and Cruceña de Televisión channel 13.
+It was in April 1984 that the state media monopoly was broken by the opening two channels in the city of Santa Cruz de la Sierra: Universal Richards channel 5 (also known as Canal 5 Tele-Sat) and Cruceña de Televisión channel 13.
 This accelerated the launch of Paceña de Televisión.
 Garafulic joined the businessman who owned Telecine, Gonzalo Chiappe, and Juan Carlos Costas Salmón to open his channel.
 Notified that it was dangerous to open a pirate TV channel in the heart of the city, he moved to Ciudad Satélite in the Telecine studios to make his first broadcast on the air.
 An improvised studio was set up and on 20 October 1984, Paceña de Televisión was born.
 Chiappe and Costas acted as presenters and Juan Carlos Costas introduced himself as the general manager of Channel 9.
 Raúl Garafulic did not appear in the first broadcast of the channel, fearful of being arrested for operating a pirate TV channel.